Today, I have an interesting way to make money to share with you. Did you know that you can make $2,000 a month by selling your poop?

 How much money can a person expect to make donating their stool?

-The worldwide standard is $40 per stool sample, which is $15,000 a year if you’re donating one sample each day.
+The worldwide standard is $40 per stool sample, but we’ve nearly doubled that to $75 due to the difficulty of finding the quality of donor we need.
+If you’re donating one sample each day it totals to $27,000 a year.
 The whole process — including shipping — should take less than 30 minutes.

 If you’re willing to encapsulate the stool we will provide simple instructions and tools to do so, and pay $5 per capsule.
 Since a single stool sample could be made into a hundred or so capsules it could amount to $500.
 However, please don’t expect the market to have enough demand to absorb 100 capsules per day.